Assessing hierarchies by their consistent segmentations: Introduction

-Image segmentation is widely used in various tasks of image analysis and computer vision.
+Generic ({\em i.e.}, non-semantic) image segmentation is widely used in various tasks of image analysis and computer vision.
 A variety of image segmentation methods are proposed in the literature, including the watershed method \cite{beucher1979international}, level-set method \cite{osher1988fronts}, normalized cuts \cite{shi2000normalized}, and many others.
-Modern algorithms use (deep) edge detectors and watershed-like merging to provide generic algorithms \cite{maninis2017convolutional}.
-Augmenting the detected edges with region descriptors recently led to state-of-the-art segmentations \cite{isaacs2020enhancing}.
-Other modern algorithm provide segmentation of objects from specific classes (semantic segmentation) with the help of (deep) image classifiers \cite{lateef2019survey,minaee2021image}.
-Segmentation is useful for numerous applications such as image enhancement \cite{jam2020comprehensive}, image analysis \cite{redmon2016you} and medical image analysis \cite{chen2018survey}.
+Modern generic segmentation algorithms use (deep) edge detectors and watershed-like merging \cite{maninis2017convolutional}.
+Augmenting the detected edges with region descriptors improves segmentations \cite{isaacs2020enhancing}.
+Note that generic image segmentation, the topic we are focusing on in this paper, is different from semantic image segmentation, which provides segmentation of objects from specific classes with the help of (deep) image classifiers \cite{lateef2019survey,minaee2021image}.